aquen509/alpha-zero-general/tictactoe/README.md

 You can play againt the model by switching to HumanPlayer in ```pit.py```

 ### Experiments
-I trained a Keras model for 3x3 TicTacToe (3 iterations, 25 episodes, 10 epochs per iteration and 25 MCTS simulations per turn).
+I trained a PyTorch model for 3x3 TicTacToe (3 iterations, 25 episodes, 10 epochs per iteration and 25 MCTS simulations per turn).
 This took about 30 minutes on an i5-4570 without CUDA.
-The pretrained model (Keras) can be found in ```pretrained_models/tictactoe/keras/```.
-You can play a game against it using ```pit.py```.
+Legacy Keras checkpoints remain in ```pretrained_models/tictactoe/keras/``` for reference.

 ### Contributors and Credits
 * [Evgeny Tyurin](https://github.com/evg-tyurin)